TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/AccessControl/MoreAboutFileMounts/Index.rst

   "directories".
 The storage configuration depends on the driver it uses.

-  Thanks to the storage and its driver, the user is able to browse files from within the TYPO3 CMS backend as if they were stored locally.
+  Thanks to the storage and its driver, the user is able to browse files from within the `TYPO3 CMS`:pn: backend as if they were stored locally.

 File mounts
   As discussed before, a file mount is the element which is used to